Our 8 top strategies to manage Sleep Regressions

 18 MONTH SLEEP REGRESSION

-The first two regressions are primarily baby sleep regressions, but the final main regression – also known as the toddler sleep regression – is the 18 month one.
+The first two regressions are primarily baby sleep regressions, but the final main regression – also known as the toddler sleep regression – is the 18 month sleep regression.
+It can also be delayed and become the 19 month sleep regression!
+That’s sleep regressions for you!

 This regression occurs from the development and transition of a toddler into a more independent world, where they want to do more themselves and their language is developing rapidly (even if this is not necessarily being reflected in what is coming out of their mouth initially).